-The tables below reflect the amount of compensation that would become payable to each of the named executive officers (other than Mr. Reilly) under existing plans and arrangements if that named executive officer's employment had terminated on April 30, 2016 (pursuant to his employment agreement then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
-The information presented below with respect to Mr. Reilly, however, reflects actual amounts received in connection with his termination of employment in January of 2016.
+The tables below reflect the amount of compensation that would become payable to each of the named executive officers under existing plans and arrangements if that named executive officer's employment had terminated on April 30, 2019 (pursuant to his employment agreement then in effect), given the named executive officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
 These benefits are in addition to benefits available prior to the occurrence of any termination of employment, including benefits generally available to salaried employees, such as distributions under the Company's 401(k) plan and EWAP, and previously accrued and vested benefits under the Company's nonqualified deferred compensation plan, as described in the tables above.
 In addition, in connection with any actual termination of employment, the Company may determine to enter into an agreement or to establish an arrangement providing additional benefits or amounts, or altering the terms of benefits described below, as the Committee determines appropriate.
 The actual amounts that would be paid upon a named executive officer's termination of employment can be determined only at the time of such named executive officer's separation from the Company.
 Due to the number of factors that affect the nature and amount of any benefits provided upon the events discussed below, any actual amounts paid or distributed may be higher or lower than reported below.
 Factors that could affect these amounts include the timing during the year of any such event, the Company's stock price and the named executive officer's age.
-References to "performance shares" mean any outstanding Relative TSR Units or Synergy RSUs.
+References to "performance shares" mean any outstanding Relative TSR Units.